Few people have reached the South Pole on a ski-pulka expedition.

 • Personalized follow-up of your preparation included

-• 24-hour medical hotline during your expedition
+• H24 medical hotline during your expedition

-• Live shipment tracking for your community
+• Live expedition coverage for your community

 • A human adventure beyond the physical challenge

 Few have reached the South Pole on skis.
 This short expedition allows us to reach this mythical point.
 Led by a very experienced polar guide, we will need energy and determination to get there, pulling our sleds in sometimes extreme weather conditions.
 From Punta Arenas we fly to Union Glacier.
 We then join in Twin Otter or Basler, after one or two refueling, the starting point of our expedition at latitude 89° South.
-One last degree, 111 km and ten days later, we reach the South Pole and the American station of Amundsen-Scott.
+One last degree, 111 kilometers and ten days later, we reach the South Pole and the American station of Amundsen-Scott.
 A mythical and pure expedition in every sense of the word.

 Expedition code: EXU00005